seyalco/Emacs-for-ConTeXt/README.md

 This Emacs init file made for more smoothly interaction within ConTeXt-lmtx

-read the pdf file inside Description folder for more explanation.
+Read the pdf file inside Description folder for more explanation.